pavel-bc/bitcoin-voice-assistant/examples/stock_lookup_custom_a2a/GETTING_STARTED.md

         # .venv\Scripts\activate  # Windows
         ```
 3.  **`.env` Configuration:**
-    *   Your `.env` file in the project root must be correctly configured.
+    *   Your `.env` file in this example's directory (`examples/stock_lookup_custom_a2a/`) must be correctly configured.
 Key variables for the ADK Live Server / Host Agent include:
         *   `LIVE_SERVER_HOST`: The host for the ADK Live Server (e.g., `127.0.0.1`).
         *   `LIVE_SERVER_PORT`: The port for the ADK Live Server (e.g., `8000`).
         *   `LIVE_SERVER_MODEL`: The Gemini model compatible with the Live API for the Host Agent (e.g., `gemini-1.5-flash-latest` or a specific Live-enabled version).